ser94mor/3d-object-tracking/README.md

 produced by the YOLOv3.
 It implements the "cluster LiDAR point cloud" step from the system diagram (rectangle #3 in the picture above).

+The matching of bounding boxes from the previous and the current frames corresponding to the vehicle ahead will be described in the section [Camera-derived TTC](#camera-derived-ttc) as it provides a better context to facilitate understanding of the algorithm.

 The LiDAR-derived TTC is calculated using the function `computeTTCLidar` from the file [camFusion_Student.cpp](src/camFusion_Student.cpp).
 To avoid severe estimation errors and make such estimations more robust, the following approach has been adapted: